simon-staal/Odyssey_C_Compiler/admin/log.md

 **26/03/2021**
 Started work on globals, added a bunch of files and now passing 63/93 tests.

+*Update_1*
+Fully finished implementing both globals (both reading and writing from), and added test cases to ensure this worked (as there were no test cases that actually did this pre-included), with all passing.
+Our compiler is now passing 67/97 testcases!
+Updated goals and merging to master.

 Building AST Correctly (last updated 14/03/2021)
 ------------------------------------------------